 : exposure of dental roots due to shrinkage of the gums as a result of abrasion, erosion, periodontal disease, or surgery.

 gutta percha: material used in the filling of root canals.

 halitosis: bad breath of oral or gastrointestinal origin.

-handpiece: the instrument used to hold and revolve burs in dental operations.
+handpiece: the instrument used to remove, shape, finish, or modify teeth and dental materials in dental operations.

 hard palate: the bony front portion of the roof of the mouth.

 hygienist: a licensed, auxiliary dental professional who is both an oral health educator and clinician who uses preventive, therapeutic, and educational methods to control oral disease.

 hypersensitivity: a sharp, sudden painful reaction in teeth when exposed to hot, cold, sweet, sour, salty, chemical, or mechanical stimuli.

 immediate denture: a complete or partial denture that is made in advance and can be positioned as soon as the natural teeth are removed.